Five high profile news presenters are suing their employer for age and sex discrimination.

 Allegations have no merit

-However, the owners of the news channel say more than half of its NY1 on-air talent are over 40.
+However, the owners of the news channel say more than half of its NY1 on-air talent is over 40.

 No place for ageism and sexism

-Industrial advocate Miles Heffernan says there is no place for age or sex discrimination in today’s workplace.
+Industrial advocate Miles Heffernan said there is no place for age or sex discrimination in today’s workplace.